HenskiS/ForexTest/PRODUCTION_README.md

 ### No Trades Executing
 - Ensure `--dry-run` flag is NOT set
 - Verify prediction buffer has 50+ predictions
-- Check cooldown period (may be skipping due to recent loss)
 - Confirm signal is generating (not "Hold")
+- Check position state file (may already be in position)

 ### API Errors
 - Verify OANDA credentials in `.env`